-PolarDB-O supports the read/write splitting feature.
-This feature allows you to use each PolarDB-O cluster to distribute read and write requests from applications by using only one cluster endpoint.
-The built-in proxy of each cluster can be used to forward write requests to the primary node, and forward read requests to the primary node or read-only nodes based on the load of each node.
-The load on a node is indicated by the number of ongoing requests that are processed by the node.
+PolarDB-O clusters enable the read/write splitting feature.
+This feature enables PolarDB clusters to distribute read and write requests from applications by using cluster endpoints.
+The built-in proxy of a PolarDB cluster forwards write requests to the primary node.
+The proxy forwards read requests to the primary node or read-only nodes.
+The destination node depends on the loads on nodes.
+The number of requests that are not processed on a node indicates the loads on the node.

 - Easy maintenance based on a unified endpoint

 If you do not use cluster endpoints whose read/write mode is Read and Write (Automatic Read-write Splitting), you must configure the endpoints of the primary node and each read-only node in your application.
 Otherwise, you cannot send write requests to the primary node and read requests to read-only nodes.
 If you connect your application to cluster endpoints whose read/write mode is Read and Write (Automatic Read-write Splitting), the cluster endpoints can automatically forward read and write requests to the relevant nodes.
 This reduces maintenance costs.
 You need only to add read-only nodes to improve the processing capabilities of clusters, and do not need to modify your applications.

 When a client connects to the backend by using the cluster endpoint, the built-in proxy for read/write splitting automatically establishes a connection to the primary node and each read-only node.
 In the same session, the built-in proxy first selects an appropriate node based on the data synchronization progress of each database node.
 Then, the proxy forwards read and write requests to the nodes whose data is up-to-date and correct.
 This balances read and write requests among the nodes.